blobcolorfont/BlobStorage/README.md

-# Blob Color Emoji - SVGs
+# Blob Storage
-This is the repository where the unpolished SVGs for the emojis are stored.<br>
+This is the repository where the unpolished SVGs for the Blob Color Font project are stored.<br>
 The emoji are either based on or directly from the [Noto Color Emoji](https://github.com/googlei18n/noto-emoji/) before the Oreo update.<br>
 Using SVGO is recommended before using them for anything.<br>